mattdelupi/PDEs-Numerical-Solutions/README.md

 Each MATLAB file is a script that solves a specific heat transfer, fluid dynamics, or generical engineering computational differential problem.
-All of them uses finite difference schemes to discretize the mesh and the differential operators.
+All of them use finite difference schemes to discretize the mesh and the differential operators.